Sustainable Aviation Buyers Alliance

 Spearheaded by RMI and Environmental Defense Fund (EDF), the Sustainable Aviation Buyers Alliance (SABA) will work to accelerate the path to net zero aviation by driving investment in sustainable aviation fuel (SAF), catalyzing SAF production and technological innovation, and supporting member engagement in policy-making efforts.
 SAF has the potential to reduce the carbon intensity of flying by more than 80%, but SAF currently represents less than 0.1% of global aviation fuel due to insufficient, disaggregated demand and cost barriers.

-To address these issues, founding companies Boeing, Boston Consulting Group, Deloitte, JPMorgan Chase, Microsoft, Netflix and Salesforce will work in collaboration with EDF and RMI to develop a rigorous, transparent system that expands SAF investment opportunities to all businesses, organizations and even individuals interested in reducing the climate impacts of air transport.
+To address these issues, founding companies Bank of America, Boeing, Boston Consulting Group, Deloitte, JPMorgan Chase, McKinsey and Company, Meta, Microsoft, Netflix and Salesforce will work in collaboration with EDF and RMI to develop a rigorous, transparent system that expands SAF investment opportunities to all businesses, organizations and even individuals interested in reducing the climate impacts of air transport.
 It will accelerate the use and bring down the costs of SAF, to help drive aviation emission reductions at the scale and pace that the science demands.

 SABA is intentionally starting small but will engage a limited number of additional companies in the next few months and eventually open to all companies and organizations interested in reducing their aviation-related emissions.